Finder: Searching for Files

 }

-You also have methods for reading and writing the contents of a file:
+Furthermore, methods are available for reading and writing the file's content:

 foreach ($finder as $file) {